High power continuous laser at 461 nm based on a compact and high-efficiency frequency-doubling linear cavity: Abstract

 \section{Abstract}

 A Watt-level continuous and single frequency blue laser at 461 nm is obtained by frequency-doubling an amplified diode laser operating at 922 nm via a LBO crystal in a resonant Fabry-P\'{e}rot cavity.
 We achieved a best optical conversion efficiency equal to 87\% with more than 1 W output power in the blue, and limited by the available input power.
 The frequency-converted beam is characterized in terms of long term power stability, residual intensity noise, and geometrical shape.
 The blue beam has a linewidth of the order of 1 MHz, and we used it to magneto-optically trap $^{88}$Sr atoms on the 5s$^{2}\,^{1}$S$_0$ -- 5s5p$\,^{1}$P$_1$ transition.
-The low-finesse, linear-cavity doubling system is very robust, insensitive to vibrations, and is compatible with a tenfold increase of the power levels which could be obtained with fully-fibered amplifiers and large mode area fibers.
+The low-finesse, linear-cavity doubling system is very robust, maintains the lock for several days, and is compatible with a tenfold increase of the power levels which could be obtained with fully-fibered amplifiers and large mode area fibers.